 What are the licensing requirements to work in Maine?

 All interpreters who work in the state of Maine, whether certified or pre-certified, must be licensed with the state of Maine.
 Information on how to become licensed is available from the Office of Licensing and Registration.
+Please see here for a list of Maine Licensing requirements.

 How do I get certified?